 The big challenge is to find the right mix of topics that will neither bore you to death, nor overwhelm the beginners.
 Polling data suggests that I’m already very good at this, but I do have my blind spots.
 For example, I focus on female styles, and while the basic techniques are useful for pretty much any style, I understand that people focussing on male characters would love to learn more about things like spiking, creating very short wigs or realistic hairlines.

 Here’s another challenge: how to speak to different interests in a limited amount of time.
 I already have a specialized panel about ponytail wigs and foam core styles, but should I make another about techniques I’m not as comfortable with?
 Or encourage other cosplayers to offer these panels instead?
 I would sit down and watch a good spiking or ventilating workshop any day!

 As for the poll itself, I will definitely repeat it at future conventions.
 I have quite a full schedule this year so there will be more opportunities to ask people for their opinion.
 Due to time constraints, I won’t be doing it at every con though.

 I am fully aware that the data I gathered speaks for one convention only and can’t represent my target audience as a whole.
 Although cosplayers travel from all over Germany and neighboring countries to visit big conventions like Animuc, a large percentage of the visitors were probably from the Southern Bavarian region, and for some this is the only con they visit all year.
 It would be interesting to compare data from multiple cons and to see if my conclusions hold up when I poll a larger number of people.

 Curious to attend my wig panels?
-Check out my convention schedule for 2019 to see if I’ll be coming to a con near you!
+Check out my convention schedule to see if I’ll be coming to a con near you!